flyncd/croesus/schema/README.md

 { "uuid": "200505-AE62-44ABB-83AFD", "value": 0.83028 }
 ```

-The application also comes bundled with an aggregator script which aggregates logged records into metrics relevant to the application.
+The service also comes bundled with an croesus aggregator script which aggregates logged records into metrics relevant to the application.

 During execution the application emits a log line of the returned value to standard out, which can be captured by an application log.